samiulislamsharan/pondit_seip_php_laravel/session_16/session_16_notes.md

 ## Magic Methods

-Magic methods are special methods which override PHP's default's action when certain actions are performed on an object.
+Magic methods are special methods which override PHP's default's action when certain actions are performed on an object.zo

 - [\_\_construct()](https://www.php.net/manual/en/language.oop5.decon.php#object.construct) [*must* be declared as `public`, otherwise an **`E_WARNING`** is emitted.]
 - [\_\_destruct()](https://www.php.net/manual/en/language.oop5.decon.php#object.destruct) [*must* be declared as `public`, otherwise an **`E_WARNING`** is emitted.]